BioDiesel Feedstocks – Jatropha Oil, Jojoba Oil, & Karania Oil

 As a reminder, B20 biodiesel (B20 stands for 20% biodiesel and 80% petroleum diesel) is the drop-in solution for reduced emissions in today’s modern diesel engines.
 To understand some of the alternate feedstocks that can be used for biodiesel, we are examining a report that Renewable Energy Group (REG) produced in 2009.
 All certificates of analysis and results are for B100.

-This week is a bit different as we have only one successful biodiesel created and two failures.
+This post is a bit different as we have only one successful biodiesel created and two failures.
 The oils are jatropha oil, jojoba oil and karanja oil.

 Jatropha oil comes from the shrub Jatropha curcas, also known as physic nut, Barbados nut, poison nut, bubble bush or purging nut.
 This plant is a succulent that loses its leaves during the dry season.
 It is best adapted for arid and semi-arid conditions.
 The resistance to high degrees of aridity allows it to grow in deserts.
 This shrub can thrive on only 10 inches of rain for a whole year.
 It is native to Mexico, Central America, Brazil, Bolivia, Peru, Argentina, and Paraguay.
 Jatropha curcas is considered a shrub or small tree and can reach a height of 20 ft. or more.